 If there is no awareness of materials science in product development, design freedom is limited by designers who stay rooted in existing materials technology.
 For example, if the new reality of reliable bonding processes is not considered, new advances in materials and design cannot be used.

 Reliable bonding is crucial to many other industries besides aerospace, for example, in the miniaturization of consumer electronics.
 You can't have a compact and slim smartwatch assembled with screws; it just wouldn't be possible to manufacture.
 The manufacturing of articles like this depends on the scientist's ability to measure and control the composition of the bond surfaces in order to be successful.
-Medical devices likewise depend on controlled surface properties of the materials of construction.
-Imagine a knee replacement, which is bonded to bone using adhesives, failing after a year due to an imperfect surface preparation process?
-Understanding the materials science of processes like adhesive bonding will result in higher performance, higher reliability level, and ultimately better designed products.
+Medical devices likewise depend on the controlled surface properties of the construction materials.
+Imagine a knee replacement bonded to the bone using adhesives failing after a year due to an imperfect surface preparation process.
+Understanding the materials science of processes like adhesive bonding will result in higher performance, higher reliability levels, and ultimately better-designed products.

 What Can Businesses do to Gain Awareness and Place the Appropriate Importance on Materials Science?

 Businesses need an awareness of materials science during all phases of product design and manufacture.
 Many organizations don’t have dedicated materials scientists on staff or an understanding of important materials science concepts in design and manufacturing, but there are opportunities to work with companies that have this expertise.